mcrae-massey/CRUD-app/README.md

 # CRUD-app
-Simple Symfony 4 CRUD application
+Simple Symfony 4 CRUD application created with xampp.
+Using MYSQL and TWIG.

 ### Installation